AppsFlyerSDK/appsflyer-unity-sample-app/README.md

-# appsflyer-unity-sample-app
 <img src="Docs/Images/advertising-poster.png" width="1000">

 ## Make It Your Own
 ### 1. Choose a custom package name(Android) or bundle identifier(iOS)
-For you to run and test this project locally, you'll need to change the package name/bundle identifier of the Unity project.
+To run and test this project locally, you'll need to change the package name/bundle identifier of the Unity project.

 <img src="Docs/Images/android-package-name.png" width="550">
 <img src="Docs/Images/ios-bundle-identifier.png" width="550">